 How much do you spend on colleagues and employees?

 I hated secret Santa at the office.
 I ended up with stuff I didn’t need and had to spend money on people I didn’t like.
+I would always buy very practical gifts like these that are always handy.
 Unless the colleague is also a friend, I don’t do gifts, but expect a bonus from my boss, or a token of appreciation like a case of wine, or more wine.

 I may give a tip to the guys who deliver our potable water.
 They always come super late, around 7pm, after a very long day and get my 5 gallon tank down to the house and into the kitchen.